jbs1987/ex2/README.md

 Edit the next files of the ex2-slim-master with the files of this project https://github.com/jbs1987/ex2.git ex2-slim-mater/public/index.php substituir por fichero index.php de ex2-slim-master/src/routes.php substituir por fichero  routes.php

+Edit the information of connection to MySQL in the index.php file.

 Create a database and use the sentence of the file bbdd.txt for import the structure